EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Subscribing to $all

 Subscribing to the `$all` stream is similar to subscribing to a regular stream.
-The only difference is how to specify the stream position.
-For the `$all` stream, you must provide a `Position` structure instead, consisting of two big integers - prepare and commit positions.
-The `Position` value can be `Start`, `End`, or a `Position` created from a commit and prepare position.
+The difference is how to specify the starting position.
+For the `$all` stream, provide a `Position` structure that consists of two big integers: the prepare and commit positions.
+Use `Start`, `End`, or create a `Position` from specific commit and prepare values.

 The corresponding `$all` subscription will subscribe from the event after the one at commit position `1056` and prepare position `1056`.